danisec/ereport-erenos/README.md

 ## About E-Report Erenos

-Erenos E-Report is a web application built using the Laravel 9 framework.
+E-Report Erenos is a web application built using the Laravel 9 framework.
 This application provides features for managing student data, teachers, subjects, attendance, grades, and final student report results.

 ## Installation

-To install and set up E-Report Laravel 9, follow the steps below:
+To install and set up E-Report Erenos Laravel 9, follow the steps below:

 ### Prerequisites